ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-OK, Angular 19 is amazing…🔥 Everything new! - <a href="https://medium.com/@Luna-Rojas/ok-angular-19-is-amazing-everything-new-1c2d4ae58bdf" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Advanced JavaScript Tricks for Experienced Developers - <a href="https://medium.com/dev-genius/10-advanced-javascript-tricks-for-experienced-developers-7dd8ca1e2627" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Luna Rojas`**
+✍️ **posted by `Dev Genius`**

-<blockquote>Incremental Hydration, Signals, SSR and More</blockquote>
+<blockquote>Here’s a list of 15 JavaScript tricks and tips with real-life examples to make your coding more efficient and powerful:</blockquote>

 <h3>4.
-Achieving Code Cohesion and Separation of Concerns in Large JavaScript Codebases - <a href="https://medium.com/tech-vibes/achieving-code-cohesion-and-separation-of-concerns-in-large-javascript-codebases-df6d928ad945" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Functions: The Essential Building Blocks for Real-World Applications - <a href="https://medium.com/@mece1/javascript-functions-the-essential-building-blocks-for-real-world-applications-0223d2119562" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Vibes`**
+✍️ **posted by `Mece`**

-<blockquote>Your JavaScript project is a mess.
-No sugarcoating it.
-The codebase started as a clean, well-intentioned experiment, but now?
-Functions…</blockquote>
+<blockquote>Functions are the backbone of JavaScript programming, essential for structuring and managing code effectively in real-world applications…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>